alipman88/al-fpf-mobile/README.md

 - `ROLLBAR_API_KEY`: "write" token configured at https://rollbar.com/settings/accounts/FrontPorchForum/access_tokens/
 - `ROLLBAR_SERVER_KEY`: same as `ROLLBAR_API_KEY`
 - `WEBSITE_HOST`: URL for FPF root, e.g. https://frontporchforum.com
+- `NO_FLIPPER`: "1" to disable flipper since it has a large performance impact on build time

 For the staging branch, also configure the following environment variables with production and staging2 values.
 Doing so allows the staging build of the app